DanGLES3/webview-forcedark-not-supported/README.md

-# Night Mode switch example with WebView
+# Night Mode switch example with WebViewa

 This code demonstrates basic Night Mode switch example and can be used to test if your device has WebView FORCE_DARK feature support.